 In June 2016, Aurora entered into a joint marketing recapture agreement with Freedom Mortgage.
 Pursuant to this agreement, Freedom Mortgage attempts to refinance certain mortgage loans underlying Aurora's MSR portfolio subserviced by Freedom Mortgage as directed by Aurora.
 If a loan is refinanced, Aurora will pay Freedom Mortgage a fee for its origination services.
 Freedom Mortgage will be entitled to sell the loan for its own benefit and will transfer the related MSR to Aurora.
-The agreement had an initial term of one year, subject to automatic renewals of one year each.
-This agreement continues in effect since the termination of the subservicing agreement was not, and now will not be, completed by the transfer of the Ginnie Mae MSRs to another subservicer.
-During the three months ended June 30, 2020, 1,171 loans with an aggregate unpaid principal balance of approximately \$268.3 million had been refinanced by Freedom Mortgage.
-However, since the portfolio was being sold to Freedom Mortgage at June 30, 2020, these loans were treated as loans pending re-pooling and included in the sale.
-No fees were payable in connection with these loans.
-During the three and six-month periods ended June 30, 2020, no MSRs had been received from Freedom Mortgage.
-During the three-month period ended June 30, 2019, MSRs on 4 loans with an aggregate UPB of approximately \$1.0 million had been received from Freedom Mortgage which generated approximately \$1,000 in fees due to Freedom Mortgage.
-This agreement will be terminated when the Subservicing Agreement with Freedom Mortgage is terminated.
+During the three and nine-month periods ended September 30, 2020 and the three-month period ended September 30, 2019, no MSRs had been received from Freedom Mortgage.
+During the nine-month period ended September 30, 2019, MSRs on 19 loans with an aggregate UPB of approximately \$4.4 million had been received from Freedom Mortgage which generated approximately \$5,200 in fees due to Freedom Mortgage.
+This agreement remains in effect and will be terminated when the Subservicing Agreement with Freedom Mortgage is terminated.